 This garlicky shrimp recipe is delicious and so easy to make that it will quickly become one of your go-to dishes—for both busy weeknights as well as special occasions.
 The beauty of this dish is that it can be served many ways: tossed with pasta as in this recipe, served over rice or couscous, or simply plated as is with a side of crusty herb-buttered bread.
 Whichever way you serve this dish, it will always be a hit!

 - 12 ounces thin spaghetti or linguine

 - 1 1/2 pounds large shrimp (peeled and deveined)

 - 2 cloves garlic (minced)

 - 1/4 teaspoon crushed hot red pepper flakes (or more to taste)

 - 1 1/2 tablespoons freshly grated lemon zest

 - 1/4 cup white wine

-- 1/4 cup fresh lemon juice (or the juice of one lemon)
+- 1/4 cup fresh lemon juice (about one lemon)

-- Ladle 1/3 cup of the cooking water into a large serving bowl.
+- Ladle the pasta cooking water into a large serving bowl.
 Drain the pasta and add to the bowl.
 Pour the shrimp with the sauce over the pasta.
-Add the pine nuts and Parmesan and toss to mix and coat.
+Add the Parmesan and pine nuts, if using, and toss to mix and coat.
 Serve with a drizzle of olive oil and extra red pepper flakes on each serving, if desired.